R-Ross414/compiler-construction-2020/Answers/test-2/test-2-answers.md

 |`Def` | | Dfun
 |`Program` | | Dfun

+**Remark:** If you get stuck in your parse, do first Q3, with the possible help of the bnfc generated parser and then work yourelf backwards.
+Btw, even if you do not get stuck you can use the answer to Q3 to find possible bugs in Q1.

+**Remark:** Tokens such as `--` are shifted in one go, not `-` first and then `-` again.
+You also wouldn't shift `return` by first shifting the `r` and then the `e`, etc. The reason behind this is that the input to the parser has already been tokenized.

 **Remark:** The crucial moment in the parsing is

     |`Type Id () { Stm return Exp13 * Exp14` | `+(++x);}` | EPIncr